Lombiq/Orchard-Training-Demo-Module/Readme.md

 The [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) repository showcases a web app using Orchard Core from NuGet packages, and it includes this module too.
 Furthermore, it also contains all of Lombiq's open-source Orchard themes and modules as a bonus!
 (Check them out for what we have already solved for you.)
 So, just use that to work with this module:

-1. Clone the repository to the latest `dev` branch.
-The repository uses submodules to include all the other projects like this one.
-Thus when first cloning it you'll need to initialize them: When using a GUI this should happen by default, and when using the command line use the `--recurse-submodules` switch.
+1. Complete [the repository's prerequisites](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions#prerequisites) and clone it to the latest `dev` branch.
 2. Make sure the `Lombiq.OSOCE.Web` project is the startup project (it should be).
 3. Start the app with <kbd>Ctrl</kbd> + <kbd>F5</kbd>.
 4. Set up the website using the "Training Demo" recipe.